-An asset with a cost of 100 and a carrying amount of 80 is revalued to 150.
+An item or property, plant and equipment with a cost of 100 and a carrying amount of 80 is revalued to 150.
 No equivalent adjustment is made for tax purposes.
 Cumulative depreciation for tax purposes is 30 and the tax rate is 30%.
-If the asset is sold for more than cost, the cumulative tax depreciation of 30 will be included in taxable income but sale proceeds in excess of cost will not be taxable.
+If the item is sold for more than cost, the cumulative tax depreciation of 30 will be included in taxable income but sale proceeds in excess of cost will not be taxable.

-The tax base of the asset is 70 and there is a taxable temporary difference of 80.
-If the entity expects to recover the carrying amount by using the asset, it must generate taxable income of 150, but will only be able to deduct depreciation of 70.
+The tax base of the item is 70 and there is a taxable temporary difference of 80.
+If the entity expects to recover the carrying amount by using the item, it must generate taxable income of 150, but will only be able to deduct depreciation of 70.
 On this basis, there is a deferred tax liability of 24 (80 at 30%).
-If the entity expects to recover the carrying amount by selling the asset immediately for proceeds of 150, the deferred tax liability is computed as follows:
+If the entity expects to recover the carrying amount by selling the item immediately for proceeds of 150, the deferred tax liability is computed as follows: